aylinkaymazm/amadeus-cucumber-java-automation/readME.md

-# EnUygun Test Project
+# EnUygun Test Project for MAC

 This project contains test automations written with Selenium and Java.

 ## Requirements

-1. **Java 17:** At least Java version 17 is required to run the project.
+1. **Java 17:** At least Java version 11 is required to run the project.

 2. **IntelliJ IDEA:** The project is developed in the IntelliJ IDEA integrated development environment.
 You can use your preferred IDE if you wish.